FAQ

 Can I apprentice or volunteer?

-When we do need help, I usually pull from our student pool or take on someone who has at least some experience— even if it’s only through the internet or self-taught.
+When we do need help, we usually pull from our student pool or take on someone who has at least some experience— even if it’s only through the internet or self-taught.
 The best way to get a foot in any taxidermist’s studio is to start at home with your own projects and show initiative and show them some of your pieces / efforts before you approach them.

 What is your cancellation policy?

 Prey has very limited class space and most classes sell out, therefore we have a very strict cancellation policy.
 Otherwise, we would have had a paying student in that empty spot.
 You can review our policies here.
+We are a small studio with a high overhead so we ask that you only sign up for a class if you can 100% make it.

 Can I just come by and see the studio?